RNA-dependent RNA polymerase

 RNA-dependent RNA polymerase (RdRp) or RNA replicase is an enzyme that catalyzes the replication of RNA from an RNA template.
 Specifically, it catalyzes synthesis of the RNA strand complementary to a given RNA template.
 This is in contrast to typical DNA-dependent RNA polymerases, which all organisms use to catalyze the transcription of RNA from a DNA template.

-RdRp is an essential protein encoded in the genomes of most RNA-containing viruses with no DNA stage including SARS-CoV-2.
+RdRp is an essential protein encoded in the genomes of most RNA-containing viruses that lack a DNA stage, including SARS-CoV-2.
 Some eukaryotes also contain RdRps, which are involved in RNA interference and differ structurally from viral RdRps.

 History

 Viral RdRps were discovered in the early 1960s from studies on mengovirus and polio virus when it was observed that these viruses were not sensitive to actinomycin D, a drug that inhibits cellular DNA-directed RNA synthesis.
-This lack of sensitivity suggested that there is a virus-specific enzyme that could copy RNA from an RNA template and not from a DNA template.
+This lack of sensitivity suggested the action of a virus-specific enzyme that could copy RNA from an RNA template.

 Distribution

-RdRps are highly conserved throughout viruses and are even related to telomerase, though the reason for this is an ongoing question as of 2009.
-The similarity has led to speculation that viral RdRps are ancestral to human telomerase.
+RdRps are highly conserved in viruses and are related to telomerase, though the reason for this was an ongoing question as of 2009.
+The similarity led to speculation that viral RdRps are ancestral to human telomerase.

-The most famous example of RdRp is that of the polio virus.
+The most famous example of RdRp is in the polio virus.
 The viral genome is composed of RNA, which enters the cell through receptor-mediated endocytosis.
-From there, the RNA is able to act as a template for complementary RNA synthesis, immediately.
-The complementary strand is then, itself, able to act as a template for the production of new viral genomes that are further packaged and released from the cell ready to infect more host cells.
-The advantage of this method of replication is that there is no DNA stage; replication is quick and easy.
-The disadvantage is that there is no 'back-up' DNA copy.
+From there, the RNA acts as a template for complementary RNA synthesis.
+The complementary strand acts as a template for the production of new viral genomes that are packaged and released from the cell ready to infect more host cells.
+The advantage of this method of replication is that no DNA stage complicates replication.
+The disadvantage is that no 'back-up' DNA copy is available.